saidvandeklundert/learn/_posts/2021-11-16-calling-rust-from-python-using-pyo3.md

 ## Sending over Json to Rust

 One way to send over complex data structures could be by using JSON.
-The following example marshalls a string into a struct:
+The following example marshals a JSON-string into a struct:

 ```rust
 extern crate serde;